-To sign up or request more information about any of the following programs,
+To sign up or request more information about any of the following programs, please contact the Humane Education Department:

 The Humane Education Department offers tours of the Burlingame center for groups who are interested in learning about our work with animals.
 Up to 24 people at a time (including adults for children’s groups) can be accommodated.
 The tour guide starts with a discussion about our services, the different kinds of animals received, and ways people can help them.
 A walk-through includes seeing the dogs, cats, small and exotic animals up for adoption that day.
 We ask for $1 per tour participant.
 Tours last approximately one hour and are conducted on weekdays between 10:30am and 5:00pm by appointment only.